2007-2013 Chevrolet Avalanche

 The removal and replacement process isn't difficult, but it is somewhat detailed and there is drilling involved.
-Complete, illustrated instructions can be found in the Crutchfield MasterSheet included with your order.
+Helpful instructions can be found in the Crutchfield MasterSheet included free with your order.

 If you're even slightly handy around the home and garage, you know how to use a power drill.
 That said, we should remind you to be extremely careful when drilling in a vehicle.
 Be aware of things such as wiring, windows, fuel lines and safety devices.
 And, of course, check (and re-check) the drilling depth and location before you drill.

 One last thing: Your new speakers might include mounting screws, but then again, they might not.
 Check your packaging and, if needed, make that run to the hardware store before you start working.

 Tools needed: Panel tool, 7mm & 10mm drivers, drill & 1/8" bit.